Pupa (manga): Manga

 The manga series Pupa is written and illustrated by Sayaka Mogi and was serialized in Earth Star Entertainment's Comic Earth Star magazine between March 12, 2011, and December 12, 2013.
 An extra chapter was published in the magazine's February 2014 issue.
 Additionally, the series was compiled in five tankōbon volumes, which were published under the Earth Star Comics imprint between November 11, 2011, and February 12, 2014.

 Volumes

 Anime

 An anime adaptation produced by Studio Deen and directed by Tomomi Mochizuki with character designs by Maki Fujii premiered on January 9, 2014, following a delay from its initial October 2013 premiere.
 Each episode is exactly four minutes long, and was simulcast by Crunchyroll.
 The series' first eight episodes were screened in advance on December 21, 2013, at the Aeon Cinema Makuhari Shintoshin theater in Chiba Prefecture.
+The anime adaptation was one of the most anticipated after its announcement, however after its release it was harshly criticized for the short duration of the episodes and the mediocre adaptation of the original work, crowning it as one of the worst animes in history.